liuzz10/Algorithm/Leetcode #277. Find the Celebrity.md

 Are we done?
 No. This final candidate X is just our best guess!
 Remember to check if X is the real celebrity!

 Why?
+Because in the problem statement, "There will be exactly one celebrity if he/she is in the party...If there is no celebrity, return -1.".
+It's possible that there's no celebrity.

-Because we only compared the final candidate X once, we don't know the relationship between X and other numbers.
+Since we only compared the final candidate X once, we don't know the relationship between X and other numbers.
 Since there can be no celebrity, maybe X is not.
 We trust X just because other numbers are definitely not!

 So, we need one more step to check X: